buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 - When casting their first spell, the spellcaster chooses whether to use Intelligence as the modifier for their Magic Proficiency check, or if they are a Devotee, they can choose the Ability Score indicated by their Patron.
 Once the choice is made, it cannot be changed.

 This modifier is called the **ability modifier for spells**.
-- When the character assigns the first point of Magic Proficiency, they **know** (are present) in their Spellbook a number of Cantrips equal to their ability modifier for spells +2 (with a minimum of 4 Cantrips) and a number of first-level spells equal to the same modifier, with a minimum of 4.
+- When the character assigns the first point of Magic Proficiency, there **are present** in their Spellbook a number of Cantrips equal to their ability modifier for spells +2 (with a minimum of 4 Cantrips) and a number of first-level spells equal to the same modifier, with a minimum of 4.
 - Each day, after resting, the character **learns** from his Tome of Magic a number of spells equal to Magic Proficiency/2 (minimum 1) + spell ability modifier + Magic Adept.
 - When the character assigns Magic Proficiency points beyond the first, they **learn** 1 new spell that is available in their Spellbook and is within the maximum castable level, or 2 cantrips (be careful about Magic Adept).
 - The number of spells that can be cast daily depends on the caster' \*\*s capacity.
 See **Table Magic Points and Magic Proficiency**.
 A spell costs Magic Points equal to its level.